Call Today for Your FREE Consultation

 Relationship Preservation

 Lastly, another notable difference between contested and uncontested divorces is how well the familial relationships are preserved after a divorce.
-Often, families that undergo a contested divorce are less likely to protect amicable relationships after the divorce process is complete.
+Often, families that undergo a contested divorce are less likely to maintain amicable relationships after the divorce process is complete.

 Share this post: